gazpachu/joanmira/pages/work/2011-12-06---momardi/index.md

 ![](/work/momardi/images/1.png)

-I built Momardi.com initially with a custom template for Wordpress, but after a couple of years, we moved it into the Ghost platform and built another custom theme.
+I built Momardi.com initially with a custom template for WordPress, but after a couple of years, we moved it into the Ghost platform and built another custom theme.
 And then, after a few more years, I moved to a GatsbyJS platform.

 Momardi is the personal website of Tuesday Gutierrez.
-It showcases art exhibits in galleries / museums and also features articles about new artists.
+It showcases art exhibits in galleries/museums and also features articles about new artists.

 ![](/work/momardi/images/3.jpg)